 - The feasibility of the building repairs.

 Each structural issue requires its own remedy.
-For subsidence, the old and costly method of underpinning is being phased out in favour of stabilising it by injecting materials into the ground or by adding ground piles.
-Once the suggested method has been used, then we need to fix the broken bonds within the structure, caused by the cracks, as is the case for many other causes of cracking.
+For subsidence, the old and costly method of underpinning is being phased out.
+The current method involves stabilising it by injecting materials into the ground.
+Once the suggested method has been used, then we need to fix the broken bonds within the structure.
+These are caused by the cracks, as is the case for many other causes of cracking.

 In situations where the ties in cavity walls have corroded, the usual course of action is to install stainless steel ties to shore up the structure.
 Another common structural repair involves crack stitching.
 This entails retrofitting and grouting bars along the crack to stabilise the masonry.
 Other situations require a lintel replacement or a strengthening of masonry panels.